 - when you were at your worst and felt ashamed.
 Use the

-exercises on this page to visualise a drink
+to visualise a drink

 or drug-free positive future, seeing yourself doing the things you want